decred-proposals/mainnet/c830ea5afea45a0aabf4092d1bea51fb10b8bfa2d8474aac03224f0f94d3d1af/1/payload/index.md

 **When?**

-This proposal back funds work from January 1st, 2020, and funding will last through the end of 2020.
+This proposal back funds work from January 1st, 2020, and funding will last through calendar year 2020.